dewcservices/LocalChat/docs/js_framework_choice.md

 - SolidJS - 24KB
 - ReactJS - 204KB

+Whilst this does not a measure of how each of these frameworks' disk sizes scale with the project size, it provides a rough estimate of disk size usage.

 For now the team chose to just use VanillaJS as the project scope is fairly small in terms of the front-end.

-However, in future, if it does become difficult to maintain the codebase in VanillaJS, we may move to SolidJS.
+However, in future, if it does become difficult to maintain the codebase in VanillaJS, we may move to SolidJS upon further investigation.